 Of course, not all social media marketing is the same.
 Some of it is really dire, and consists of naff stock photos and poor, uninviting copy.
 A powerful recruitment advert will be a mix of bespoke graphic design that really appeals to your ideal candidate, paired with ripper copy before being delivered to the right demographic via the magick of the interwebz.

 If you are trudging through endless substandard job applications – or simply not receiving any applications for your role – think carefully about different ways you can make your next recruitment drive really stand out and connect with the right candidates.
 The cost of recruiting poorly is simply too big a drain on your business to get wrong, or to execute in a dull, half-hearted way.

 Thinking you could do with some help when it comes to attracting better candidates and recruiting right?
-Check out Ruby Slipper’s Social Media for Recruitment eBook, which details our brand-spankin’-new offering for recruiters, HR experts and employers here.
+Check out Ruby Assembly’s Social Media for Recruitment eBook, which details our brand-spankin’-new offering for recruiters, HR experts and employers here.